 The state limits career-technical programs to 25 students per class, so it's important to apply early to secure your spot!

-Can I still participate in my home school activities?
+Can I still participate in my partner school activities?

 Yes!
 Students are encouraged to gain the best of both worlds – remaining active in their home schools as well as becoming involved with OHP.
 Our students return to their home schools for athletics, music, student organizations, and other activities.

 Becoming a well-rounded individual is all about taking advantage of the opportunities to be involved.
-OHP offers several activities for students including FFA, SkillsUSA, FCCLA, DECA, HOSA, BPA, National Technical Honor Society, Student Council, and Student Ambassadors.
+OHP offers several activities for students including FFA, SkillsUSA, FCCLA, DECA, HOSA, BPA, National Technical Honor Society, and Student Delegates.